The Algonquin Resort: History

 Under CPR ownership, the resort operated with numerous guests during the 20th century.
 As the majority of guests arrived at St. Andrews by passenger train, CPR built a large transfer station at the junction between the St. Andrews line and the Saint John-Montreal main line in McAdam, New Brunswick.
 This station also included a large 30-room hotel on its second floor, largely built to service the patrons of the St. Andrews resort.

 In 1970, CPR sold the Algonquin Resort to local interests.
 It was then leased by the Government of New Brunswick in 1973.
 The property, along with adjacent golf courses and private beach at Katy's Cove, was purchased entirely by the provincial government in 1984.
 Throughout this period of change in ownership of the property, the resort was continuously contracted to operate under and be marketed by Canadian Pacific Hotels and Resorts.

 In 1999, CPR purchased Fairmont Hotels and Resorts.
 In 2001, Canadian Pacific Hotels and Resorts were consolidated under the Fairmont name.
 Later that year in October 2001, Canadian Pacific Limited spun off its subsidiaries, including Fairmont Hotels and Resorts into individually controlled companies.

-The hotel's guests have included heads of state and royalty like Presidents of the United States Theodore Roosevelt, Franklin Delano Roosevelt, and Lyndon B. Johnson, British Royals HRH Prince Charles and Diana, Princess of Wales, Canadian Prime Minister John A. Macdonald, and virtually every other Prime Minister of Canada since its Confederation.
+The hotel's guests have included heads of state and royalty such as Presidents of the United States Theodore Roosevelt, Franklin Delano Roosevelt, and Lyndon B. Johnson, British Royals HRH Prince Charles and Diana, Princess of Wales, Canadian Prime Minister John A. Macdonald, and virtually every other Prime Minister of Canada since its Confederation.

 In late 2010, the Fairmont chain asked the government of New Brunswick for a set amount of money in order to refit the property on a large scale.
 After deliberation, the province made the decision in early 2011 to seek different management for the property other than the Fairmont chain.
 Beginning 31 Dec 2011, the Fairmont website stated that Fairmont would no longer be managing the property, and that all Fairmont club benefits for guests would cease.
 The hotel was sold in 2012 to New Castle Hotels and Resorts and Southwest Properties, which formed the Charlotte County Hospitality Partnership, and in 2012 underwent renovation and restoration.
 In 2013, the resort was reopened as a property of Marriott's Autograph Collection, making it the first Canadian Autograph Collection hotel in the Marriott chain.

+In 2023, the Algonquin hotel and its golf course was purchased by InnVest Hotels.